BigPolarBear1/factorization/README.md

 Ok, I'll begin writing that tomorrow.
 I need a break for today.
 I've got pounding headache.

 Somewhere in Siberia, a soviet cryptologist, living alone amongst the polar bears, is seeing my work and preparing to destroy america.
 Hahahhahaha.

+Update: Actually let me skip running today, make some food now, wait for painkiller to work and then quickly write a PoC with linear algebra as its very simple now that I understand it....